HalfSquare/MonteCarloSimulation/project_requirement/project-requirement.md

 | T2 Week 9-10  | Sprint 8                | Pushing to complete additional features from project requirement  |
 | T2 Week 11-12 | Sprint 9                | Readying project for deployment and final release |

 A more detailed version of the sprint schedule can be found in the following link.
-This includes the list of scrum masters and minute takers for the each sprint.
+This includes the list of scrum masters and minute takers for each sprint.
 * https://gitlab.ecs.vuw.ac.nz/course-work/engr300/2020/group15/group-15/-/wikis/Project/Minute-and-Scrum-Master-Timetable

 ### 5.2 Budget